 Constantly pull changes from remote repo/master and merge to feature branch

-pull changes from develop branch to feature branch
+git pull origin <feature-branch>git checkout <feature-branch>pull changes from develop branch to feature branch

 Merge changes from feature branch to